worlddynamics/WorldDynamics.jl/docs/notes.md

 It appears that DYNAMO is not able to infer certain variable initializations from the system equations (this should be further investigated in [DUM]).
 E.g. $\mathtt{frsn}$ is initialized to $0.82$ but its definining equation already provide a different value at time $0$.

+### On DYNAMO's syntax
+The type `X` means that the previous line is continuing on this line.

 <!-- References -->
 [DUM]: http://archive.org/details/dynamousersmanua00pugh "A. L. Pugh, DYNAMO user’s manual.
 1963.
 Accessed: Nov.
 17, 2021."
 [DGFW]: http://archive.org/details/dynamicsofgrowth0000unse "Dynamics of growth in a finite world.
 Cambridge, Mass. : Wright-Allen Press, 1974.
 Accessed: Nov.
 17, 2021."